DigitalProductInnovationAndDevelopment/Security-Findings-Recommender-System/README.md

 ### Docker

-To run the code within Docker, run `docker-compose up` in the root directory of the project.
+To run the code within Docker, run `docker compose up` in the root directory of the project.
-Add the -d flag to run the containers in the background: `docker-compose up -d`.
+Add the -d flag to run the containers in the background: `docker compose up -d`.

 ### Database